-The mission of the San Francisco Public Library Web Archives is to capture, manage, preserve, and provide access to web materials that shed light on the web presence of local governments, history, culture and society, spontaneous local events and institutions of the City and County of San Francisco.
+The mission of the San Francisco Public Library Web Archives is to capture, manage, preserve, and provide access to born digital material that shed light on the web presence of local news, history, culture and society, spontaneous local events and institutions of the City and County of San Francisco.

 Collection development policies for the San Francisco Public Library Web Archives Collection Policy follows the guidelines of the SFPL Collection Development Plan.
 The Web Archives will contain content relating to the history, culture, and current events of the City and complement and/or fill in gaps of existing collections or materials in SFPL.
 The web archiving team will also actively seek out web content from people and organizations that have been underrepresented.